 Hydrogen (Fuel Cell Electric Vehicles (FCEV) – Fuel Cells generate power using hydrogen fuel to generate electricity to drive the vehicle

 Natural gas – in the forms of Compressed Natural Gas (CNG) and Liquefied Natural Gas (LNG) and its biogenic equivalent biomethane

 Liquefied Petroleum Gas (LPG) – including its biogenic equivalent bioLPG

 However, there are still many barriers that are preventing the uptake of alternatively fuelled vans.
-Some FTA members have reported a lead time of 9 months for commercial Electric Vehicles from original manufacturers, some operators are investing in converting existing petrol or diesel vehicles to overcome this.
+Some Logistics UK members have reported a lead time of 9 months for commercial Electric Vehicles from original manufacturers, some operators are investing in converting existing petrol or diesel vehicles to overcome this.
 There are also very few second hand commercial vehicles due to high vehicle reliability and lengthy returns on investment.
 The outright purchase cost of alternatively powered vans is significantly higher than their diesel counterparts, e.g. Renault master diesel prices start at £26,350, the fully electric version cost over double, prices start at £57,300.